chavit/TrafficMonitoring/README.md

-# TeleNoise: A Network-Noise Layer for Real-Time In-Band Telemetry
+# TeleNoise: A Network-Noise Module for In-Band Real-Time Telemetry
-This repository contains the code reproducing the experimental evaluation in the paper "TeleNoise: A Network-Noise Layer for Real-Time In-Band Telemetry"
+This repository contains the code reproducing the experimental evaluation in the paper "TeleNoise: A Network-Noise Module for In-Band Real-Time Telemetry"

 The evaluations are based on the YAPS simulator(https://github.com/NetSys/simulator).